 Contingent Consideration.
-These Level 2 instruments presented in the tables above consist of contingent consideration liabilities that were potentially payable by the Company in connection with both the Incline Acquisition and the Alpha Acquisition (see Note 3).
-The fair value of these liabilities was estimated using observable market data (NYMEX WTI forward price curve) and Monte Carlo simulation models.
+These Level 2 instruments presented in the tables above consist of contingent consideration liabilities that were potentially payable by the Company in connection with the Alpha Acquisition (see Note 3).
+The fair value of these liabilities was estimated using observable market data (NYMEX WTI forward price curve) and Monte

+Carlo simulation models.
 The acquisition date fair values were recorded within contingent consideration liabilities on the Company's balance sheets.
-Changes in the fair value of the liability (that are not accounted for as revisions of the acquisition date fair value) are recorded in other income (expense) on the Company's statement of operations.
+Changes in the fair value of the liability are recorded in other income (expense) in the Company's statement of operations.